agusadhitama/ypj-website-profil/README.md

 This project was created to demonstrate:

 * Institutional website development
-* Responsive frontend design
+* Responsive frontend layout
-* Clean layout for educational organization websites
+* Simple and clean UI for organization profile websites

 ---